-Due to Coronovirus concerns, kiddush and shalosh seudos are suspended until further notice.
+SHALOSH SEUDOS: Due to Coronovirus concerns, shalosh seudos is suspended until further notice.

 CORONOVIRUS, PRECAUTIONS & CHESSED OPPORTUNITIES

 It is imperative that we do our part in helping to slow the spread of the virus, which continues to claim victims.
-We are all beginning to feel cooped up but it remains critical that we continue to practice social distancing.
+It remains critical that we continue to practice social distancing.
 Please avoid get togethers of any kind, do not extend invitations for Shabbos meals, and limit errands to only those that are truly essential.